 Pacifism as Pathology: Reflections on the Role of Armed Struggle in North AmericaPM Press #ad - Originally written during the mid-1980s, the seminal essay Pacifism as Pathology was prompted by veteran activist Ward Churchill's frustration with what he diagnosed as a growing—and deliberately self-neutralizing—"hegemony of nonviolence" on the North American left.
 This book challenges the pacifist movement's heralded victories, rather than because of, suggesting that their success was in spite of, their nonviolent tactics.

-All Men Are Brothers Bloomsbury RevelationsBloomsbury Academic #ad - Now available in the bloomsbury Revelations series, the book also includes a glossary of terms and a brief chronology of Gandhi's life.
+All Men Are Brothers Bloomsbury RevelationsBloomsbury Academic #ad - All Men Are Brothers Bloomsbury Revelations #ad - Now available in the bloomsbury Revelations series, the book also includes a glossary of terms and a brief chronology of Gandhi's life.
 As well as gandhi's inspiring articulation of his philosophy of non-violent resistance and his thoughts on religion and theology, education, the book also includes reflections on topics ranging from politics, women's rights and technology as well as meditations on his own life.